Glinary/Process-Scheduler/README.md

 # How to compile & run the program on Windows
 1. Ensure that you have [MinGW](https://sourceforge.net/projects/mingw/) installed for Windows users
 1. Open a terminal on the same directory `Process-Scheduler`
-1. Type the command `g++ -std=c++20 ConsoleManager.cpp MainConsole.cpp Process.cpp BaseScreen.cpp AConsole.cpp DummyProcessLayout.cpp MarqueeConsole.cpp Main.cpp -o start`
+1. Type the command `g++ -std=c++20 ConsoleManager.cpp MainConsole.cpp Process.cpp BaseScreen.cpp AConsole.cpp Main.cpp Scheduler.cpp ThreadPool.cpp -o start`
 1. Type the command `./start.exe`
 1. Wait for the Command Line Interface (CLI) to start running

 # How to compile & run the program on MacOS
 1. Install Xcode Command Line Tools `xcode-select --install`.
 1. Open a terminal in the same directory as `Process-Schedule`.
-1. Type the command `g++ -std=c++20 ConsoleManager.cpp MainConsole.cpp Process.cpp BaseScreen.cpp AConsole.cpp DummyProcessLayout.cpp MarqueeConsole.cpp Main.cpp -o start`.
+1. Type the command `g++ -std=c++20 ConsoleManager.cpp MainConsole.cpp Process.cpp BaseScreen.cpp AConsole.cpp Main.cpp Scheduler.cpp ThreadPool.cpp -o start`.
 1. Type the command `./start`.
 1. Wait for the Terminal to start running.